IronScheme/IronScheme/README.md

 **Note**

 This solution will only build the essentials, basically no web projects.
 You can also adjust the framework to your liking.
-Tested with 2.0, 4.0, 4.5.
+Tested with 2.0, 4.0, 4.5 on the Developer Command Prompt for VS2015.

 Notes
 =====